 —Thomas Rid, author of Active Measures

 “The best examination I have read of how increasingly dramatic developments in cyberspace are defining the ‘new normal’ of geopolitics in the digital age.
 Buchanan…captures the dynamics of all of this truly brilliantly.”

 —General David Petraeus, former Director of the CIA and Commander of Coalition Forces in Iraq and Afghanistan

-Few national-security threats are as menacing—or as nebulous—as state-sponsored hacking.
-Ben Buchanan plunges us into the brave new world of cyber attacks and reveals how hackers are transforming spycraft and statecraft, catching us all in the crossfire, whether we know it or not.
+Few national-security threats are as potent—or as nebulous—as cyber attacks.
+Ben Buchanan reveals how hackers are transforming spycraft and statecraft, catching us all in the crossfire, whether we know it or not.

-The Hacker and the State sets aside fantasies of cyber-annihilation to explore the real geopolitical competition of the digital age.
-Tracing the conflict of wills and interests among modern nations, Ben Buchanan reveals little-known details of how China, Russia, North Korea, Britain, and the United States use computer code to gain an edge, moving deftly from underseas cable taps to underground nuclear sabotage, from blackouts and billion-dollar cyber attacks to election interference.
+Packed with insider information based on interviews, declassified files, and forensic analysis of company reports, The Hacker and the State sets aside fantasies of cyber-annihilation to explore the real geopolitical competition of the digital age.
+Tracing the conflict of wills and interests among modern nations, Ben Buchanan reveals little-known details of how China, Russia, North Korea, Britain, and the United States hack one another in a relentless struggle for dominance.
+His analysis moves deftly from underseas cable taps to underground nuclear sabotage, from blackouts and data breaches to billion-dollar heists and election interference.